praj2408/Consignment-Pricing-using-MLOps-DVC/README.md

 The following diagram shows the implementation of the ML pipeline using CI/CD, which has the characteristics of the automated ML pipelines setup plus the automated CI/CD routines.
 ![](https://github.com/praj2408/ETE-Protect/blob/main/images/cicd%20pipeline%20automation.jpg)

+## Model information

+## Results and analysis

+After training the model, we achieved an R-squared value of 0.95 (95% accuracy) on the test data, indicating a high level of predictive power.
 ## Installation
 To run the code, first clone this repository and navigate to the project directory:
 ```